How items get on the public hearing agenda

 New ordinances, ordinance amendments and other substantive items can take months to get to the board’s formal hearing agenda.
 These items often are reviewed by the board in several work sessions.
 Sometimes proposed ordinances or amendments also are reviewed by citizen advisory groups, ad hoc citizens work groups or other parties who have expressed an interest in the subject area.

 Ordinances involving changes in land-use policy, such as zoning, are first heard by the Clark County Planning Commission, which submits its recommendations to the board for a final decision.

-Appeals of land-use hearings examiner decisions come to the board after the issue has already been decided by a hearings examiner and after one or more interested parties appeal the examiner’s decision.
+Appeals of land-use hearings examiner decisions come to the board after the issue has been decided by a hearings examiner and after one or more interested parties appeals the decision.
 Unlike other items the board considers, land-use appeals are reviewed by the board in a quasi-judicial manner.
 Because of this legality, land-use appeals are reviewed in public meetings where the board does not take public comments.
 The board is required by law to limit its review to only the materials available to the hearings examiner and any written arguments as to why the examiner’s decision was correct or incorrect.

 Party of Record

 If you are a party of record, you are placed on a list to receive meeting notices and information about the project under review.
 Anyone can become a party of record by attending the hearings examiner hearing and signing the party-of-record sign-up sheet.
-You can also contact the county’s land-use development staff at (360) 397-2375 ext.
+You also can contact the county’s land-use development staff at (360) 397-2375 ext.
 4997 and ask to become a party of record.
 Individuals directly involved in the land-use issue under review, such as project applicants or neighbors who live within a certain distance of the project, are automatically made parties of record.